+'''

-Set agTransferUserName.0 "MyName"
+Set agTransferPassword.0 "MyPassword"

+'''

-- If you are using an FTP server, enter a password: Set agTransferPassword.0 "MyPassword" - Initiate the transfer.
-To transfer a switch image, enter 2 (gtimg): Set agTransferAction.0 "2"
+6. Initiate the transfer.
+To transfer a switch image, enter 2 (gtimg):

 Loading a Saved Switch Configuration

 To load a saved switch configuration with the name "MyRunningConfig.cfg" into the switch, follow the steps below.
 This example shows a TFTP server at IPv4 address 192.168.10.10, though IPv6 is also supported.